 How to file Form 720

-To report and pay the PCORI fee, an employer should complete Form 720 and pay the associated fee.
-Specifically, an employer should fill out the PCORI section of Form 720 that can be found on the second page of the form, under Part II, IRS No. 133.
-This is where an employer will report the average number of eligible employees using one of the calculation methods described in the section above.
+To report and pay the PCORI fee, an employer should first complete Form 720, filling out the PCORI section that can be found on the second page of the form, under Part II, IRS No. 133.
+This is where an employer will report the average number of participants (i.e., eligible employees) using one of the calculation methods described in the section above.

 Employers may need to fill out other sections of the form for other business purposes.
 It is best to consult with a tax professional before completing and submitting Form 720.